CyndiMorris/AnalyticsProjects/Sparkify/Readme.md

 **`test.ipynb`:** Python Jupyter Notebook that was used to test that data was loaded properly.

-A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
-The analytics team is particularly interested in understanding what songs users are listening to.

-They'd like a Postgres database created with tables designed to optimize queries on song play analysis

-The Star Schema consists of:
-* (1) fact table: **`songplays`**
-* (4)dimension tables: **`songs`, `artists`, `users` and `time`**
-** Contain the primaray keys which will be used to reference back to the fact table.

-Down below, you can see the entity relationship diagram(ERD) in the form of a star schema.

-On why to use a relational database for this case:

-- The data types are structured
-- The amount of data we need to analyze is not big enough to require big data related solutions.
-- This structure will enable the analysts to aggregate the data efficiently
-- Ability to use SQL that is more than enough for this kind of analysis
-- We need to use JOINS

 Project Instructions
 Schema for Song Play Analysis
 Using the song and log datasets, you'll need to create a star schema optimized for queries on song play analysis.
 This includes the following tables.